 Whether something more fundamental may be hidden behind this result is not yet clear to us and further investigations are necessary.
-In this respect, as already mentioned above, a better understanding of the deep quantum regime as well as to strengthen the connections with similar results obtained from other approaches may shed some light on their physical interpretation.
-In \cite{NicoliniHolographicScreensin}, for instance, the extremal critical configuration has been interpreted as a Planckian holographic screen which in turn provides the fundamental quantum of area entering the expression of a discretised mass spectrum.
-It would be interesting to check whether such a viewpoint can be implemented in our setting and if the outcome would be compatible with the spectrum of the mass observable resulting from the quantisation of the present model.
-To this aim a full understanding of the quantum theory underlying our effective model would be necessary which is left for future research.
+In this respect, as already mentioned above, a better understanding of the deep quantum regime as well as strengthening the connections with similar results obtained from other approaches may shed some light on their physical interpretation.
+In \cite{NicoliniHolographicScreensin}, for instance, the extremal critical configuration has been interpreted as a Planckian holographic screen which in turn provides the fundamental quantum of area entering the expression of a discretized mass spectrum.
+It would be interesting to check whether such a viewpoint can be implemented in our setting and if the outcome would be compatible with the spectrum of the mass observable resulting from the quantization of the present model.
+To this aim, a full understanding of the quantum theory underlying our effective model would be necessary which is left for future research.

-Note that the present analysis on the basis of \cite{Bodendorferbvtypevariables,BodendorferMassandHorizon} together with the methods described in \cite{MuenchEffectiveQuantumDust,BenAchourBouncingcompactobjectsI,BenAchourBouncingcompactobjectsII,BenAchourConsistentblackto} would in principle allow to construct an effective picture of the full collapse and evaporation process of a quantum black hole.
-Again, it would be important to analyse the quantum theory first, to see the range of validity of the effective picture.
+Note that the present analysis based on \cite{Bodendorferbvtypevariables,BodendorferMassandHorizon} together with the methods described in \cite{MuenchEffectiveQuantumDust,BenAchourBouncingcompactobjectsI,BenAchourBouncingcompactobjectsII,BenAchourConsistentblackto} would in principle allow to construct an effective picture of the full collapse and evaporation process of a quantum black hole.
+Again, it would be important to analyze the quantum theory first, to see the range of validity of the effective picture.
 The construction of the symmetry-reduced quantum theory and the merging of all these approaches into a consistent framework is left for future work.